-Paul unequivocally stated his ambition to preach the Gospel where Christ was unknown, and to not build on someone else’s foundation (Rom 15:20, 2 Cor 10:16).
+Paul unequivocally stated his ambition to preach the Gospel where Christ was unknown and to not build on someone else’s foundation (Rom 15:20, 2 Cor 10:16).
 But he values those who faithfully build on the foundation that he laid (1 Cor 3:6-8, 10-14).
-Paul wants Apollos to return to Corinth (1 Cor 16:12) and values his ministry, even though he more of a teacher than a church planter (Acts 18:24-28, 1 Cor 3:5-6).
+Paul wants Apollos to return to Corinth (1 Cor 16:12) and values his ministry, even though he was more of a teacher than a church planter (Acts 18:24-28, 1 Cor 3:5-6).
 If we faithfully water the seed, we also will receive our reward and heaven’s applause.

 The bottom line